The Court of Appeal in Turnbull QB 224

 In response to widespread concern over the problems posed by cases of mistaken identification, the Court of Appeal in Turnbull QB 224 laid down important guidelines for judges in trials that involve disputed identification evidence.

-If the situation arises where the case against an accused depends wholly or substantially on the correctness of one or more identifications of the accused which the defence alleges to be mistaken, it is imperative for the judge should warn the jury of the special need for caution before convicting the accused in reliance on the correctness of the identification(s).
-Additionally the judge should instruct them as to the reason for the need for such a warning and should make some reference to the possibility that a mistaken witness can be a convincing one and that a number of such witnesses can all be mistaken.
+Where the case against an accused depends wholly or substantially on the correctness of one or more identifications of the accused – which the defence alleges to be mistaken – the judge should warn the jury of the special need for caution before convicting the accused in reliance on the correctness of the identification(s).
+The judge should tell the jury that:

-Secondly, the judge should direct the jury to examine closely the circumstances in which the identification by each witness can be made.
-Some of these circumstances may include: For how long was the accused under observation by the witness?
-At what distance was the witness from the accused?
-What length of time elapsed between the original observation and the subsequent identification to the police?
-Etc.
+The judge should direct the jury to examine the circumstances in which the identification by each witness can be made.
+Some of these circumstances may include:

-It is commonly accepted that recognition is more reliable than identification of a stranger, however even when the witness appears to recognise someone whom he knows, the jury should be reminded that mistakes in recognition of close relatives and friends are sometimes made.
+It is commonly accepted that recognition is more reliable than identification of a stranger; however, even when the witness appears to recognise someone he knows, the jury should be reminded that mistakes in recognition of close relatives and friends are sometimes made.

 Quality of evidence

 If the quality is good and remains good at the close of the accused’s case, the danger of a mistaken identification is lessened; but the poorer the quality, the greater the danger.
-When, in the judgment of the trial judge, the quality of the identifying evidence is poor, the judge should withdraw the case from the jury and direct an acquittal unless there is other evidence which goes to support the correctness of the identification.
-The trial judge needs to identify to the jury the evidence which he believes is capable of supporting the evidence of identification.
+When, in the judgment of the trial judge, the quality of the identifying evidence is poor, the judge should withdraw the case from the jury and direct an acquittal, unless there is other evidence which supports the correctness of the identification.
+The trial judge needs tell the jury which evidence they believe is capable of supporting the evidence of identification.

 A Turnbull direction need not be provided unless the prosecution case depends wholly or substantially on visual identification.
 The absence of an adequate Turnbull direction, tailored to the facts of the particular case, will usually require a conviction to be quashed as unsafe.
 Where the principle or sole means of defence is a challenge to the credibility of the identifying witness, there may be exceptional cases in which a full Turnbull warning is unnecessary or may be given more briefly than in a case where the accuracy of identification is challenged.